sagar2602/Flare/README.md

 5. Now setting up the routing for different pages without using the createBrowseRoute
 6. Created different routes using BrowserRouter, Routes and Route Components.
 7. Observed this Error - [hook.js:608 No routes matched location "/"  Error Component Stack:] , So also have to include base route i.e. "/" inside Routes
+8. Lets make our Body component Now
+9. And lets render the body component inside the base route and add the NavBar component inside the Body component

+Basic structure

+ - Body
+    - NavBar
+    - Route : '/' => For Feeds
+    - '/login' => For SignIn
+    - '/connections' => For Making connections
+    - '/profile' => For Profile Info